Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 If you are working in a highly stressful environment, where you are constantly stressed and harassed, there is no scope for healing.

-If you are highly competitive and are always worried about what others are doing or thinking, meditation will be of not much help to you.
+If you are highly competitive and are always worried about what others are doing or thinking, meditation will not be of much help to you.

 So What Exactly is Meditation?